evanca/quick-portfolio/projects/dance/dance2.md

 ### Results: Design Impact
 A: Data captured from performers determined what music would play.
 - A1.
-Final prototype only plays musical cues when perfomers produce speciffic actions.
+Final prototype only plays musical cues when performers produce specific actions.
 - A2.
-Intial prototype always generated music regardless of actions.
+Initial prototype always generated music regardless of actions.

 B: Installed the sensors into the set.
 - B1.
 Final prototype used allocentric piezoelectric sensors to detect movement and location data.
 - B2.
-Initial prototype used egocentric accelerometer/gyroscope/magnetomoeter sensors worn by perfomers.
+Initial prototype used egocentric accelerometer/gyroscope/magnetometer sensors worn by performers.

 C: Music designed to sound like it was being created by the performers movements on stage.
 - C1.
 Final prototype made clear link between movements and sounds.
 - C2.
-Intial prototypes did not have clear link betwen movment and sound.
+Initial prototypes did not have clear link between movement and sound.

 D: Used musical cues rather than sound effects.
 - D1.
 Final prototype made heavy use of music with little sound effects.